 YOU CAN SUBSTITUTE PORK WITH OTHER MEAT.

-I LOVE TO USE PRESSURE COOKER TO MAKE LU ROU FAN
+PRESSURE COOKER LU ROU FAN

 While you don’t really need a pressure cooker to make lu rou fan, but if you own an electric pressure cooker like Instant Pot, it makes life so much easier.
 It cooks in one pot and I can just set and forget!